Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

+Here we have a basic generic class which takes a type argument corresponding to the request object it's meant to receive and another type argument that specifies the response format it's expected to provide.
+This type defines the `ExecuteAsync` which the user will need to override to implement the logic relevant to a particular endpoint.

-This allows us to implement our route handlers like so:
+We can use this as foundation to implement our route handlers like so:

 ```csharp
 public class SignInRequest